-‘Call Of ‘Duty’ Leak Shows A Welcome Return To World War II In 2017
+‘Call Of Duty’ Leak Shows A Welcome Return To World War II In 2017

 Part of the explanation for that has simply been the demands of two studios alternating in producing a yearly franchise.
 Sledgehammer Games became the third primary Call of Duty developer with Advanced Warfare to give Infinity Ward and Treyarch more breathing room.
 Hopefully, Sledgehammer going to a World War II setting is a sign the other two developers will also take the opportunity to not return to a rut.

-[Featured Image by TheFamilyVideoGamers / YouTube]
+[Featured Image by TheFamilyVideoGamers/YouTube]